BenchCouncil/DC-AI-SpeedRCTs/README.md

 - **torch**: 1.13.1

-# 3. TriEntangleFW
+# 3. DC-AI-SpeedRCTs

-Clinicians within TriEntangleFW simulator conduct a two-stage diagnosis with or without model assistance.
+Clinicians within DC-AI-SpeedRCTs simulator conduct a two-stage diagnosis with or without model assistance.
 The first stage consists of a rapid bedside assessment based on basic non-laboratory items and the patient's medical history.
 The second stage involves a comprehensive laboratory diagnosis, incorporating advanced tests such as medical imaging.
 Here, we use "preliminary" to refer to the first stage and "final" to refer to the second stage.

 ## 3.1 Data Embedding